provenance-io/kong-jwt-wallet/README.md

 Configuration options:
 * `rbac`* - Full path to your running RBAC service.
 The rbac url should contain an `{addr}` string representing the wallet address.
 If not set then the plugin will only verify a user signed JWT and will not retrieve delegated access rights or include the x-wallet-access header.
-The default option is included as a means to use the plugin to only verify the user signed JWT.
 * `apikey` - API Key to use when making a call to the RBAC service
 * `authHeader` - The name of the request header containing the JWT.
 Defaults to "Authorization"
 * `accessHeader` - The name of the header to inject with the wallet access JSON.
 Defaults to "x-wallet-access".
 Only injected when rbac configuration is set
-* `includeSenderHeader` - Option to return the `x-sender` header which is the addr claim of the user signed JWT.
-Defaults to false
+* `senderHeader` - The name of the header to inject with the addr claim of the user signed JWT.
+If not set then will not inject

-*=required to get delegated access rights
+*= Required to get delegated access rights

 ### Running locally